Multi-threshold time series analysis enables characterization of variable renewable energy droughts in Europe: Results

 \subsection{Complex renewable energy drought dynamics and complementarities across regions and technologies}

-Figure~\ref{fig:filter_24_1996-1997_DE-CP-ES-UK} shows renewable energy droughts that last longer than one day for the years 1996 and 1997, which emerge to be particularly critical (see Section~\ref{ssec:drought_mass}).
-The Figure combines these events for all employed relative thresholds, for selected countries from southern, central and northern Europe, as well as for the pan-European copperplate scenario.
+Figure~\ref{fig:figure_1} shows renewable energy droughts that last longer than one day for the years 1996 and 1997, which emerge to be particularly critical (see Section~\ref{ssec:drought_mass}).
+Figure~\ref{fig:figure_1} combines these events for all employed relative thresholds, for selected countries from southern, central and northern Europe, as well as for the pan-European copperplate scenario.
 These countries represent some of the largest electricity markets in Europe, each with distinct yet complementary wind and solar generation profiles.
 The pan-European copperplate scenario combines respective profiles from all 33 countries in our data set, assuming unconstrained geographical balancing.
+Such an idealized scenario is unlikely to be ever achieved in practice, as it would require expanding European grids on a massive scale.
+However, the copperplate scenario allows identifying the upper bound of the value of European integration to mitigate renewable droughts.
 The multi-threshold illustration shows the variety of renewable drought patterns in Europe across regions and technologies even within the same time period.
 It further indicates that the identified drought duration is highly sensitive to the underlying color-coded threshold.
 In general, single-threshold analyses using low thresholds can detect extreme short-duration droughts, which may occur in isolation or adjacent to high-availability periods (white spaces in the Figure).
 Higher thresholds increasingly identify longer-lasting events.
 These potentially include consecutive shorter periods of extreme renewable shortage or surplus, which are smoothed by the averaging mechanics of the identification algorithm (see Section~\ref{ssec:methods_vreda}).
 The multi-threshold perspective demonstrates that longer-lasting events identified by higher thresholds may encompass multiple severe droughts detected at lower thresholds.